-Trump tweets against Germany, escalating row after tense summits - Nigeria Today
+Trump Tweets Against Germany, Escalating Row After Tense Summits - Nigeria Today

 “That’s of huge importance and in no way directed against any other relationships and certainly not against the trans-Atlantic ties, which have historically been very important for us and will remain so in future,” she said.

-In Rome, Italian Prime Minister Paolo Gentiloni said he agreed with Merkel that Europe needed to forge its own path.

-“This takes nothing away from the importance of our trans-Atlantic ties and our alliance with the U.S., but the importance we put on these ties cannot mean that we abandon fundamental principles such as our commitment to fight climate change and in favor of open societies and free trade,” he said.

-The post Trump tweets against Germany, escalating row after tense summits appeared first on Vanguard News.
+The post Trump Tweets Against Germany, Escalating Row After Tense Summits appeared first on leadership.ng.

 Do you something awesome to share with the world?
 Click here to share